augustoroman/v8/README.md

 The v8 bindings allow a user to execute javascript from within a go executable.

-The bindings are tested to work with v8 build 5.4.374.0 (latest dev at the time of writing).
+The bindings are tested to work with v8 build 5.4.500.6 (latest Chrome dev at the time of writing).
 Note that v8 releases match the Chrome release timeline:
 Chrome 48 corresponds to v8 4.8.\*, Chrome 49 matches v8 4.9.\*.
-You can see the
+You can see
-table of current chrome and the associated v8 releases at:
+the table of current chrome and the associated v8 releases at:

   http://omahaproxy.appspot.com/